Dawn of the Croods: Episodes

-On July 9, 2017, executive producer Hay replied on Twitter to a question about whether fourth season would be the last season, saying that it "most likely" would be.
+On July 9, 2017, executive producer Hay replied on Twitter to a question about whether the fourth season would be the last season, saying that it "most likely" would be.

 Production

 In contrast to the computer-animated film, the series is 2D-animated.
 The series' creators wanted to make it more "cartoonish", but found doing "squash and stretch" in CG too expensive for television.
 Different animation technique also helped the series to stand out from the feature film, which was concurrently shown on Netflix.
 The first three episodes were animated in Toon Boom Harmony by Vancouver's Bardel Entertainment.
 DreamWorks soon found that Harmony was not the best fit for animating scenes that contained multiple characters at once.
 The rest of the episodes were traditionally hand-drawn by South Korean studios: EMation, NE4U, and Dong Woo Animation.